Diarrhea After Drinking Alcohol: Causes, Prevention, and Treatment

 - The presence of gastrointestinal conditions like irritable bowel syndrome, Celiac disease, or Crohn’s disease

-There are ways to prevent diarrhea after drinking alcohol.
+There are ways to prevent an upset stomach after consuming alcohol.
 This involves making small changes, such as the following:

 - Avoid heavy drinking, which is consuming less than 2 drinks per day.